OneDrive/onedrive-api-docs/items/invite.md

 Using the invite action is more secure than [creating a sharing link](sharing_createLink.md), because the permissions are only valid for the recipient and cannot be used by others.

-**Note:** This functionality is a preview and should only be used for evaluating and testing.
-Some details of this API are expected to be changed before this functionality is finally released.

 ##### HTTP Request